mhubelbank/Causality/README.md

 ## Conditional Probability

 _Probability/Prob.py_ provides a powerful multivariate conditional probability analysis system.
-It equally supports both discrete (including categorical) and continous data, or any mixture of the above.
+It equally supports both discrete (including binary and categorical) and continous data, or any mixture of the above.
 Given a set of data, Prob allows a wide range of queries including:
+### Numerical Probabilities and Conditional Probabilities
 - P(X=x) -- The numeric probability that X takes on the value x.
 - P(X=x, Y=y) -- Joint Probability -- The probability that X=x and Y=y simultaneously.
 - P(Y=y | X=x) -- The numerical probability that Y takes on the value y, given that X is observed to have the value x.
-- P(Y | X=x, ... , Z=z) -- The conditional probability distribution of Y, given the values of multiple variables.
 - P(Y=y | X=x, ... , Z=z) -- The numerical probability that Y takes on the value y, given the values of multiple variables.
 - P(Y=y | X) -- The numerical probability that Y=y when conditionalized on X.  This is equivalent to the sum of P(Y=y | X=x) * P(X=x), for every value x of X.
+P(Y=y | X=x, Z) -- The numerical probability that Y=y,  given that X=x and conditionalized on Z. There may be additional givens, and multiple variables may be conditionalized on.

+### Probability Distributions and Conditional Probability Distributions
 - P(X) -- The probability distribution of any variable X.  Presented as a PDF (Probability Distribution Function), which is actually a discretized version of the probability distribution.
 - P(Y | X=x) -- Conditional Probability -- The probability distribution of Y given that X is observed to have the value x.
 - P(Y | X=x, ... , Z=z) -- The probability distribution of Y, given the values of multiple variables.
 - P(Y | X) -- The probability distribution of Y when conditionalized on X.  This is equivalent to the sum of P(Y | X=x) * P(X=x), for every value x of X.
+- P(Y | X=x, ... , Z=z) -- The conditional probability distribution of Y, given the values of multiple variables.
 - P(Y | X=x, Z) -- The probability distribution of Y given that X=x and conditionalized on Z.  There may be additional givens, and multiple variables may be conditionalized on.
-- P(Y=y | X=x, Z) -- The numerical probability that Y=y,  given that X=x and conditionalized on Z. There may be additional givens, and multiple variables may be conditionalized on.
-- P(X=x, Y=y, ... ,Z=z) -- The numerical joint probability of multiple events occurring simultaneously.
+- ### Depency Testing and Conditional Dependency Testing
 - Dependence(X, Y) -- The numerical dependency measured between X and Y.
 - Dependence(X, Y | Z=z, W=w) -- The numerical dependency measured between X and Y given one or more observed covariate values.
 - Dependence(X, Y | Z=z, W) -- The numerical dependency measured between X and Y, given that Z=z and conditionalized on W.  There may be multiple conditional values or variables to conditionalize on.

-This module also
+### Independence Testing and Conditional Independence Testing
+- Independence(X, Y | Z=z, W) -- All the flavors of conditional independence, as with dependence (above), but inverted and scaled.
+- isIndependent(X, Y | Z=z, W) -- All flavors of conditional independence. returns Boolean, True if independent, otherwise False.
+### Distribution Plots
+- The Plot function displays a matplotlib plot of the distribution of each varable.
+### PDF Objects
 Probability/pdf.py Provides a Probability Distribution Function object, which is a finely discretized probability distribution.
 This is returned by Prob (above) whenever a probability distribution is requested.
 The following functions are available for a PDF:
 - pdf.P(v) -- The probability of a value "v" occurring.
 - pdf.E() -- The Expected Value of the distribution (i.e. mean).
 This is the first "standard moment" of the distribution.